Last updated on October 11th, 2023 at 07:13 pm

 However, solar energy still comes at a cost and isn’t always cheaper than other options.
 If you are looking to install solar panels in Washington State, here’s what you can expect.

-A 5 kW solar panel system will typically cost $11,000 to $16,000 in Washington State.
-However, the net price is often several thousand dollars lower after accounting for the 26% Federal Investment Tax Credit and other local solar incentives.
+A 5 kW solar panel system will typically have a sticker price of $13,000 to $18,000 in Washington State.
+However, the net price is usually several thousand dollars lower after accounting for the 30% Federal Investment Tax Credit and other local solar incentives.

-The federal government offers a significant Investment Tax Credit (ITC) that helps taxpayers claim 26% of the installation costs for solar panels.
-The 26% tax credit applies to systems placed in service by Dec.
-31, 2022, then shrinks to 22% in 2023 and expires in 2024 (barring renewal from Congress).
+The federal government offers a significant Investment Tax Credit (ITC) that helps taxpayers claim 30% of the installation costs for solar panels.
+The 30% tax credit applies to systems placed in service between 2022-2032.

 The ITC is nonrenewable, which means you can’t receive the savings as a refund.
 However, you can reduce the amount you owe on your taxes.